YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 At the same time, being a small firm, everyone takes ownership of their project.
 Research and testing of cutting-edge technologies are encouraged.
 My tech capabilities grew a great deal.

 I sit close to the traders and work intimately with them.
-With fast feedback loop with traders, it was quite satisfying to see your work actually running and making money in the market.
+With a fast feedback loop with traders, it was quite satisfying to see your work running and making money in the market.

 When I first joined the company, I felt that I was a blind man.
 Straddle, strangle, calendar spread,
 delta, theta, gamma, rho, was all like Klingon to me.
-For which reason I got myself a [copy of Natenberg](https://www.amazon.co.uk/Option-Volatility-Pricing-Strategies-Techniques/dp/155738486X) and chewed through it.Now I can give brief explanation the risk exposures of the different options spreads, and won't have to smile and nod when discussing trading strategies with traders.
+For which reason, I got myself a [copy of Natenberg](https://www.amazon.co.uk/Option-Volatility-Pricing-Strategies-Techniques/dp/155738486X) and chewed through it.
+Now I can give a brief explanation on the risk exposures of the different options spreads, and won't have to smile and nod when discussing trading strategies with traders.
-I hand coded the Black 76 model and the Stochastic alpha beta rho model，when implementing the Volatility Model project.
+I hand-coded the Black 76 model and the Stochastic alpha beta rho model，when implementing the Volatility Model project.
 I have learned a lot of business knowledge in this company.

-In addition, my 'cloud' skills have progressed over the past year.
-Though there was "cloud platform" in my previous company (this double quote is used properly, this cloud system is developed entirely in-house, not comparable to the external business cloud, at most an advanced virtual machine manager), I was just forklifting the system to the cloud.
-This firm embraces cloud very deep and had the vision to build the entire infrastructure on cloud.
+Also, my 'cloud' skills have progressed over the past year.
+Though there was "cloud platform" in my previous company (this double-quote is used properly, this cloud system is developed entirely in-house, not comparable to the external business cloud, at most an advanced virtual machine manager), I was just forklifting the system to the cloud.
+This firm embraces cloud very deep and had the vision to build the entire infrastructure on the cloud.
  [I also took and passed the AWS Cloud Developer Developer Certificate exam](/rants_and_scribbles/2019/07/03/i-passed-aws-cert-developer/).

 In summary, **I diversified my knowledge and skills at this firm**.
 The effect was very apparent.
 In a recent job interview, I told the hiring manager that my skill set matches the role's profile very well.
-And he went, I picked your CV remember?
+And he went, I picked your CV, remember?
 It wasn't random.

 All there reasons why I left the previous firm was quite dealt with.
-I had plan to spent some longer time in this firm until I discovered it was not possible.
+I wanted to spent some longer time in this firm until I discovered it was not possible.
 Will elaborate more on that next chapter.

 #### 2.2